Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Introduction

-To tackle these challenges, we introduce AMROD (\textbf{A}daptive \textbf{M}onitoring and \textbf{R}estoration for \textbf{O}bject \textbf{D}etection).
-Aligning with previous CTTA works for robust adaptation \cite{wang2022continual,gong2022note,dobler2023robust,niloy2024effective}, AMROR is constructed upon the mean-teacher framework \cite{tarvainen2017mean} where the teacher model is an exponential moving average of the student model.
-Particularly, AMROR comprises Object-level Contrastive Learning (OCL), Adaptive Monitoring (AM), and Adaptive Randomized Restoration (ARR) modules.
+To tackle these challenges, we propose AMROD (\textbf{A}daptive \textbf{M}onitoring and \textbf{R}estoration for \textbf{O}bject \textbf{D}etection).
+Aligning with previous CTTA works for robust adaptation \citep{wang2022continual,dobler2023robust}, {AMROD} is constructed upon the mean-teacher framework \citep{tarvainen2017mean}.
+This framework involves a student model supervised by a teacher model, where the teacher model is an exponential moving average of the student model.
+Particularly, {AMROD} comprises Object-level Contrastive Learning (OCL), Adaptive Monitoring (AM), and Adaptive Randomized Restoration (ARR) modules.

-More specifically, OCL extracts object-level features based on proposals generated by the Region Proposal Network (RPN), which provides multiple cropped views around the object at different locations and scales.
-Subsequently, Contrastive Learning (CL) loss is applied on RPN cropped views to guide the model to encourage similar object instances to remain close while pushing dissimilar ones apart.
-The OCL is well integrated into the mean-teacher paradigm as a drop-in enhancement to acquire more fine-grained and localized feature representation.
+More specifically, OCL extracts object-level features based on Region Proposal Network (RPN) proposals, which provide multiple cropped views around the object at different locations and scales.
+Subsequently, Contrastive Learning (CL) loss is applied on the proposals to guide the model to encourage similar object instances to remain close while pushing dissimilar ones apart.
+The OCL is well integrated into the mean-teacher paradigm as a drop-in enhancement to acquire more fine-grained feature representation.
 Furthermore, to make adaptation more efficient and stable and to improve the quality of pseudo-labels, i.e., addressing \textbf{\textit{Challenge 1}}, we design an AM module to decide whether to pause or resume the adaptation and dynamically adjust the category-specific thresholds, based on the mean predicted confidence scores.
 The dynamic nature of the AM method makes it better suited to address the effects of continuously changing distributions.
-Finally, the ARR mechanism is proposed to reset inactive parameters with a higher possibility than active ones by employing the gradients of parameters as weights for a random mask matrix.
+Finally, the proposed ARR mechanism resets inactive parameters with a higher possibility than active ones, by utilizing Fisher information \citep{fisher1922mathematical} as an indicator of parameter importance while incorporating a stochastic component.
 ARR not only helps prevent forgetting but preserves important information, i.e., addressing \textbf{\textit{Challenge 2}}.
-On the other hand, its randomness also allows certain falsely activated parameters to be reset as well, thereby resulting in greater stability for adaptation.
+On the other hand, its randomness allows falsely activated parameters to be reset as well, thereby resulting in greater stability for adaptation.